Why so ungracious?

 This is one of five commentaries recently published in The Straits Times in a package about Singapore's sudden outbreak of ungraciousness.
 The five articles were written by: Singapore Kindness Movement general secretary William Wan, sociologist Daniel Goh, Non-Constituency MP Gerald Giam, entrepreneur and blogger Adrianna Tan and Straits Times journalist Feng Zengkun.

-The author is a Non-Constituency MP of the Workers' Party.
+The author is the general secretary of the Singapore Kindness Movement.
 This article was first published in The Straits Times.
 (Copyright 2012)

 - "It's time to be gracious to ourselves" by entrepreneur and blogger Adrianna Tan